 MakeWay follows the restricted fund method of accounting for contributions.
-Under the restricted fund method of accounting for contributions, unrestricted contributions are recognized as revenue of the general fund.
+Under the restricted fund method of accounting for contributions, unrestricted contributions are recognized as revenue of the unrestricted fund.
 Externally restricted contributions are recognized as revenue of the externally restricted fund to which they relate.
-Administrative fees charged on externally restricted contributions are recognized as revenue of the general fund.
+The administrative fees, charged as outlined in the underlying agreements to cover core expenses incurred by MakeWay, are recognized as revenue of the unrestricted fund.
 Both unrestricted and externally restricted contributions are recognized when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Contributions include donations and grants.

 Investment income, including interest and dividends, is recognized as revenue when earned.
 Externally restricted investment income earned on funds held by MakeWay are recorded to the related restricted fund.
-Changes in the market value of investments measured at fair value are recorded as gains (losses) in the statement of operations.
+Changes in the market value of investments measured at fair value are recorded as gains (losses) in the combined statement of operations.

-Fee for service revenue from advisory services is recognized as the services are provided.
+Fee for service revenue from advisory services is recognized as the services are provided in the related fund.